librazhd7/gentoo/README.md

 ```

 > [!NOTE]
-> by default, source files are located in /var/cache/distfiles, while binary packages are located in /var/cache/binpkgs \
+> by default, source files are located in /var/cache/distfiles, while binary packages are located in /var/cache/binpkgs. \
-> both locations can grow quite big if not periodically cleaned
+> both locations can grow quite big if not periodically cleaned.

 ### nvidia, pipewire, virtualization[^20]